Tone your total body and mind with these treadmill alternatives.

 Cardio exercise may also protect your memory and thinking skills.
-A study from the University of British Columbia found that regular aerobic exercise, the kind that gets your heart and your sweat glands pumping, appears to boost the size of the brain area involved in verbal memory and learning.
+A study published in the European Journal of Applied Physiology found that regular aerobic exercise, the kind that gets your heart and your sweat glands pumping, appears to boost memory and brain function in older adults.

 Beyond the Treadmill: 3 Beginner-Friendly Cardio Machines

 1. Stationary Bike